On the Effects of Elementary and Bound State Fields on Vacuum Stability in $t\bar{t}$ Production at the LHC: The model of the SM with toponium

+We examined whether the MPP conditions at the MPP scale near $\mu \simeq \mu_c$ are satisfied by the effective potential with respect to the BHL condition as follows:

+In our scenario, the one-loop effective potential of the SM in Landau gauge using $\mathrm{\overline{MS}}$ scheme reads\cite{higgs3}:

-where $\lambda(\mu),y_t(\mu), g_Y(\mu), g_2(\mu)$ represent the Higgs quartic coupling constant, the top Yukawa coupling constant, and the $U(1)_Y$ and $SU(2)_L$ gauge coupling constants, respectively, with each depending on $\mu(t)$.
-We focus on examining the behavior near the Planck scale.
-However, the mass term in the Higgs field is the Electroweak scale.
-It is sufficiently small.
+where $h(\mu),\lambda(\mu),y_t(\mu), g_Y(\mu), g_2(\mu)$ represent the Higgs field and SM coupling constants with each depending on $\mu$ which is the renormalization scale.
+We focus on examining the behavior near the MPP scale $\mu_c$.
+However, the mass term in the Higgs field is the Electroweak scale, and is sufficiently small.
 Therefore, it is neglected in this effective potential.